 Carrying on the Tradition and Plans for Redevelopment

-In 2017, NYCEDC, then Council member Melissa Mark Vivirito, and community partners engaged in a feasibility study that would lead to the development of the La Marqueta Vision Concept.
+In 2017, NYCEDC, then Speaker of the City Council Melissa Mark Vivirito, and community partners engaged in a feasibility study that would lead to the development of the La Marqueta Vision Concept.
 The city has allocated $25 million for improvements at La Marqueta that will transform seven adjacent lots under the Park Ave viaduct into a community oriented public market, cultural hub, workforce development anchor, and open space.
 Friends of La Marqueta was created to help guide the city’s implementation of the vision plan.
 Key aspects of the vision plan include:

 - Lot 1–an Urban Garden with floor to ceiling to stack items for sale on display.